Foliations modeling nonrational simplicial toric varieties: Introduction

 The correspondence between rational convex polytopes and projective toric varieties is well-known.
 It pertains to several fields, including combinatorics, convex geometry, symplectic geometry, algebraic geometry.

-Within this picture, simple polytopes correspond to toric varieties that are rationally smooth (i.e., their singularities are of finite-quotient type).
-We will only consider this restricted correspondence.
-Stanley used this correspondence to prove Mc Mullen's conjectured conditions on the combinatorics of simple convex polytopes, via the hard Lefschetz theorem for toric varieties \cite{S}.
-Along with other results by Teissier, Khovanskii and Gromov \cite{Tei,Kho,Gr}, this uncovered a fruitful link between convex geometry and algebraic geometry.
+Within this picture, simple rational polytopes correspond to toric varieties that are rationally smooth (i.e., having at most orbifold singularities).
+We will only consider this restricted correspondence, which has long been known to provide fruitful links between the fields listed above \cite{D,Gr,Kho,Tei,S}.

-On the other hand, Stanley's proof contains hints of some ``flaws'' in the correspondence.
-Firstly, simple polytopes come in continuous families (by perturbing the facets' directions), whereas toric varieties, dubbed ``frigid crystals'' in \cite{Da}, do not.
+On the other hand, simple polytopes come in continuous families (by perturbing the facets' directions), whereas toric varieties, dubbed ``frigid crystals'' in \cite{Da}, do not.
 The reason is that no toric variety corresponds to a nonrational polytope.
-A second issue is that the toric variety may not be smooth.
-In Stanley's proof, the first flaw is easily circumvented, since an arbitrary simple convex polytope can be made rational by a small deformation preserving the combinatorial type.
-The second one is overcome by using intersection cohomology, which is an overkill \cite{WZ}.
-Both flaws turn into major difficulties when one tries to generalize these ideas to the nonsimple case (\cf Karu's work \cite{karu}).
+A solution to this problem was given by Prato in \cite{p}, by introducing a generalization of toric orbifolds which are non Hausdorff when the polytope is nonrational.

-The non existence problem is solved by Prato in \cite{p}, by introducing a generalization of toric orbifolds which is non Hausdorff when the polytope is nonrational.
+Relying on works by Meersseman and Verjovsky \cite{M,MV}, and by Prato \cite{p} (and also on \cite{Bos,LN,ldm,CZ}), we take a new approach by realizing the toric space corresponding to any simple convex polytope as the leaf space of a smooth foliation.
+This simultaneously provides an object in the nonrational case and removes all singularities.
+Even though we are in principle interested in the leaf space, we lift all statements and proofs to the level of the foliation, where everything is smooth and Hausdorff.